tarnjit458/HomeFinder/ProjectJournal.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 9/28
 1) I worked on researching the tools the team is planning on using for the project.
-   For frontend, we are using React and bootstrap.
+   For Backend, we are using Python.
 For AGILE planning and tracking we are using Trello.

 2) To be determined...